 Advertisement

-Tagovailoa’s return was certainly a jolt to the system for the floundering Fins, but it didn’t result in wins right away.
+Tagovailoa’s return was certainly a respite for the floundering Fins, but it didn’t result in wins right away.
 They had to wait until Week 10 for that.
 On Monday night, the Dolphins won a hardscrabble matchup with a solid Los Angeles Rams squad, 23-15.
+But it almost came at a deadly cost for Tua, owing to a hit he almost took to the head.

 CTE taking over like Venom 😭😭😭